CoronavirusYou must wear a face covering on all TfL services & stations (unless you are exempt)

 - Encouraging walking part of the journey by getting off a few stops early at less busy stations

-We have developed an Active travel toolkit providing practical tools and advice to confidently encourage and enable your workforce to choose active travel options (including walking, jogging and cycling) to and from their place of work.
+We have developed Active Travel Guidance for Businesses providing practical tools and advice to confidently encourage and enable your workforce to choose active travel options (including walking, jogging and cycling) to and from their place of work.

-The Active Travel toolkit contains information and ideas that have proven benefits for both mental and physical wellbeing.
-By supporting active travel, businesses can build resilience and productivity into their recovery plans.
-We are currently refreshing the toolkit and the updated version will be available from August.
+The Active Travel Guidance for Businesses contains information and ideas that have proven benefits for both mental and physical wellbeing.
+By supporting active travel, businesses can build resilience and productivity into their plans.

-As well as the Active Travel Tool kit, we've also provided a shorter summary guide, signposting walking and cycling resources.
+As well as the Active Travel Guidance for Businesses, we've also provided a shorter summary guide, signposting walking and cycling resources.

 We have also created guidance on cycle parking for businesses.
 This guidance is aimed at businesses looking for advice on how to provide cycle parking as a way of encouraging employees, visitors and customers to cycle to their premises.